adityagarwal15/CompilerDesign-Lab/README.md

 In this course, I have worked with the following technologies:

-- **C Programming**: The primary language for implementation.
+- **C Programming**: The primary language for implementing exercises and projects.
-- **MPI (Message Passing Interface)**: Used for parallel programming and inter-process communication.
-- **CUDA**: For parallel programming on GPUs.
-- **Makefiles**: To streamline the build process and make project management easier.
+- **Lexical Analyzers (Lex/Flex)**: For tokenizing source code and recognizing patterns.
+- **Parsing Tools (Yacc/Bison)**: For parsing and creating parsers for grammars.
+- **File Handling in C**: To work with file operations such as reading, writing, and handling different file formats.
+- **Recursive Descent Parsing**: A parsing technique to construct parsers for various grammars.

 ---

 ## 🎯 **Purpose of this Repository**

-This repository contains solutions to **PCAP** lab exercises and projects, focusing on:

-- 📚 **MPI-based parallel exercises**
-- 💻 **Parallel computing & distributed systems**
-- ⚡ **Exploring parallel algorithms**
-- 🔢 **CUDA programming for parallel processing on GPUs**
+This repository tracks all the exercises and solutions completed for the **Compiler Design** course and includes:

+- 📚 **Lexical Analysis**: Tokenizing source code into meaningful units.
+- 📝 **Syntax Analysis**: Using parsers to understand and process the structure of the code.
+- 🔧 **Semantic Analysis**: Identifying meaning and logical errors in source code.
+- ⚡ **Code Optimization**: Enhancing the efficiency and performance of generated code.
+- 🖥️ **Code Generation**: Generating intermediate or target code from high-level language.

 ---

 ## 💡 **Learning Outcomes**

-Throughout this project, I have gained hands-on experience in the following areas:
+Throughout this course, I have gained hands-on experience in the following areas:

-- 🧠 **Parallel Algorithms**: Developing and implementing parallel algorithms using MPI.
-- 🌐 **Distributed Systems**: Solving complex problems in distributed environments.
-- 🔧 **C Programming**: Enhancing memory management and coding efficiency in C.
-- 🚀 **GPU Programming**: Implementing efficient parallel algorithms using CUDA.
+- 🧠 **Lexical Analysis**: Writing tokenizers for source code using Lex and Flex.
+- 🌐 **Recursive Descent Parsing**: Developing parsers for simple and complex languages.
+- 🔧 **Symbol Tables**: Constructing and managing symbol tables for variable tracking.
+- 🖥️ **Code Generation**: Translating intermediate representations into assembly or machine code.

 ---